|

 had loaned their car, California law gives the police only a limited

-amount of time (15 days) to mail a genuine Notice to Appear in the to the registered owner.
-And, of course, they need
+amount of time (15 days)[4] to deliver a genuine Notice to Appear to the registered owner's letter box.

 to send it to the right address.